medkhabt/coverLetters/README.md

-_Note: Works only in Mac for now, there are plans on making it work on popular linux distros._
+_Note: Tested on MacOs and Debian_

 ## Installation
 Download the release, that should have an installation script, or clone the project which will also clone the install script